frnsys/nomadic/readme.md

 up the full window height, and any slides that are too tall are automatically scaled down.
 You can use the up/down arrow keys to navigate.

+### Tips

+- You can view the 20 most recently modified notes using the `/recent/` path in the web browser.

 ---

 ## Development